AAide

 3. What stays on your Mac

 The following data is created and stored locally by the Aide Mac app, in an encrypted SQLite database under your user account.
-It does not flow to our servers:
+It is not stored on our servers:

 • Transcripts.